Acceptance Rate

 A Prospective Study of 2 Sedation Regimens in Children: Chloral Hydrate, Meperidine, and Hydroxyzine Versus Midazolam, Meperidine, and Hydroxyzine

-Despite the well-researched and documented safety and efficacy of the CH/M/H triple-dose cocktail,there are well-reasoned concerns with CH as a sedative agent for children.
-Laryngospasms, cardiac arrhythmias, cardiac arrest, and seizures are among the reported adverse reactions with CH.
-An extensive review of adverse events associated with CH administered during dental or medical procedures revealed that 5 of the 13 patients who sustained permanent neurological damage or death were dental patients.
-Incorrect dose calculations or inadequate communication among the dental staff have led to adverse reactions in the dental setting.
+Despite the well-researched and documented safety and efficacy of the CH/M/H triple-dose cocktail,7–9there are well-reasoned concerns with CH as a sedative agent for children.
+Laryngospasms, cardiac arrhythmias, cardiac arrest, and seizures are among the reported adverse reactions with CH.10–12 An extensive review of adverse events associated with CH administered during dental or medical procedures revealed that 5 of the 13 patients who sustained permanent neurological damage or death were dental patients.13 Incorrect dose calculations or inadequate communication among the dental staff have led to adverse reactions in the dental setting.14

 One alternative to the use of CH in the triple-dose cocktail is midazolam (MZ).
-Midazolam is a short-acting benzodiazepine that has been praised for its sedative, hypnotic, anxiolytic, and anterograde amnesic effects.
-Other clinical advantages of MZ include water solubility, rapid onset, anticonvulsant action, clinically inactive metabolites, and high margin of safety.
-Marshall et al reported that the MZ oral syrup was accepted by 99% of all children studied.
+Midazolam is a short-acting benzodiazepine that has been praised for its sedative, hypnotic, anxiolytic, and anterograde amnesic effects.15–18 Other clinical advantages of MZ include water solubility, rapid onset, anticonvulsant action, clinically inactive metabolites, and high margin of safety.15–18 Marshall et al19 reported that the MZ oral syrup was accepted by 99% of all children studied.
 This formulation was found to be safe and effective over a fourfold dose range.
 Eighty-one percent of the children reached adequate sedation after only 30 minutes.
-Nathan and Vargas found that when MZ was combined with the narcotic M, there was an 80% success rate for children.
+Nathan and Vargas20 found that when MZ was combined with the narcotic M, there was an 80% success rate for children.
 Moreover, no episodes of persistent hemoglobin desaturation, loss of protective reflexes, respiratory depression, or emesis were reported.

 Studies directly comparing CH and MZ provide support for the use of MZ as a good substitute for CH.
-Differences in behavior were negligible during sedation procedures comparing the 2 drugs.
-Haas et alconcluded that patients receiving oral MZ had an increased level of sedation before the administration of local anesthetic.
+Differences in behavior were negligible during sedation procedures comparing the 2 drugs.21 Haas et al22concluded that patients receiving oral MZ had an increased level of sedation before the administration of local anesthetic.

 This prospective study had 2 specific aims.
 The first was to compare the behavioral differences resulting from the sedative effects of the triple-dose cocktail CH/M/H versus the regimen MZ/M/H. Behavior was assessed by the objective North Carolina Behavior Rating System (NCBRS) and a subjective scale that allows the operator and the monitor of the sedation to rate the success of the sedation by using the operator and monitor success scale (OMSS).
 The second aim was to compare the physiological effects of these regimens.